Linuxsmurfen/K8s-mini-cluster/bootstrap/ansible/README.md

 apt install sshpass (if required)
 ~~~

-# Create ssh keys or copy the public key to .ssh/
+2. Create a ssh keys or copy the public key to .ssh/
 ~~~
 ssh-keygen
 copy <pub>  ~/.ssh/id_rsa.pub
 ~~~

-# Verify the hosts
+3. Verify the hosts
 ~~~
 cat ./hosts
 ~~~

-# Create the 'k8s' user on the servers using ansible
+4. Create the 'k8s' user on the servers using ansible
 ~~~
 ansible-playbook k8s-init.yml -u <existing user> -k -K
 ~~~

-# Verify connectivity to all servers
+5. Verify connectivity to all servers
 ~~~
 ansible -m ping cluster
 ~~~

-# Prepare and setup of kubernetes
+6. Prepare and setup of kubernetes
 ~~~
-ansible-playbook k8s-setup.yml
+ansible-playbook k8s-prepare.yml
 ~~~